axboe/fio/HOWTO.rst

 	Set the stream identifier for WRITE STREAM commands.
 If this is set to 0 (which is not a valid stream identifier) fio will open a stream and then close it when done.
 Default is 0.

-.. option:: hipri : [sg]

-	If this option is set, fio will attempt to use polled IO completions.
-	This will have a similar effect as (io_uring)hipri.
-Only SCSI READ and WRITE commands will have the SGV4_FLAG_HIPRI set (not UNMAP (trim) nor VERIFY).
-Older versions of the Linux sg driver that do not support hipri will simply ignore this flag and do normal IO.
-The Linux SCSI Low Level Driver (LLD) that "owns" the device also needs to support hipri (also known as iopoll and mq_poll).
-The MegaRAID driver is an example of a SCSI LLD.
-Default: clear (0) which does normal (interrupted based) IO.

 .. option:: http_host=str : [http]